pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/55_async_command.md

 You can optionally specify the result value to be returned to the caller / poller of the task using the `input` parameter or by placing it at the body of the pipeline.

 Once the command `async.complete` was called, the async task will change its state to `finished` and the given result will be set as the computation result.
-The next polling call of `async.fetch` will return this result value and finally removes the async task from the backend queue.
+The next polling call of `async.poll` will return this result value and finally removes the async task from the backend cache after a while.

 :::info
 Calling `async.complete` several times for the same `correlationId` has no effect since only the first caller wins.
 Any subsequent such calls will simply be ignored (bot no error is thrown).
 :::

-### Via message `async.complete.id`
+### Via message `async.complete.ID`

 Another option to complete an async task is by sending a message to the PIPEFORCE default exchange `pipeforce.default.topic` with a routing key of this format: